 For those who have made it off the streets, and for those still out there, there continues to be a wide range of needs.
 But one thing is clear: they all want somewhere to start that journey.

-Since the fall of 2018, Multnomah County has worked to create a comprehensive resource center to serve as a low barrier day space, mental health shelter, and transitional housing site for homeless individuals living with behavioral health issues.
+Since the fall of 2018, Multnomah County has worked to create a comprehensive, low-barrier resource center for homeless individuals living with behavioral health issues.
+The center will offer:

 Experts across the County evaluated a building located in the heart of downtown Portland, where the need is greatest.
 After seismic and environmental reviews, comparisons to other available properties, and an evaluation for programming, the Board of County Commissioners approved the purchase of the building at 333 SW Park in January, 2019.